zulip/zulip/docs/subsystems/settings.md

 system](https://docs.djangoproject.com/en/5.0/topics/settings/), which
 means that the settings files are Python programs that set a lot of variables with all-capital names like `EMAIL_GATEWAY_PATTERN`.
-You can access these anywhere in the Zulip Django code using e.g.,:
+You can access these anywhere in the Zulip Django code using, for example:

 ```python
 from django.conf import settings